 Nancy wanted to see the legendary 'Gorillas in the Mist'- not gorillas in a zoo, but in the wild, dense jungles where they live.
-You might think this impossible in a wheelchair.
-Here is what it took to do it:
+You might think this impossible, but here is how you can do it:

 We would not have succeeded without their efforts.
 They took care of details we would never have known to consider.
 And they did not charge us anything for all their work.